beave/sagan/doc/source/configuration.rst

 Sagan's functionality.
 This should not be used in production environments since the robustness of "sniffing" varies.
 The ``interface`` option is the network device you want to "sniff" traffic on. the ``bpf`` (Berkely Packet Filter) is the filter to use to extract logs from the network.
-The ``log-device`` is where Sagan will inject logs after the are "sniffed" off the network.
+The ``log-device`` is where Sagan will inject logs after they are "sniffed" off the network.
 The ``promiscuous`` option puts the network interface Sagan is using in "promiscious mode" or not.

 Example ``plog`` subsection::

      # 'plog',  the promiscuous syslog injector, allows Sagan to 'listen' on a
-     # network interface and 'suck' UDP syslog message off the wire.
+     # network interface and 'suck' UDP syslog messages off the wire.
 When a
      # syslog packet is detected, it is injected into /dev/log.
 This is based
      # on work by Marcus J. Ranum in 2004 with his permission.
      #